benjaminspringer98/dab-project-i/REFLECTION.md

 - grader-api continuously reads this queue, pops submissions out of it, and processes them
-- through this approach, deploying multiple instances is no problem, as they won't access the same submission
+- through this approach, deploying multiple instances is no problem, as they won't access the same submission, and will each process the same number (you can check this for example by checking the logs of the grader-api deployments, where the count of processed submissions from the queue will be logged)

 ## Real time communication